Kadyan25/clueso-clone-frontend/README.md

 text

-Create a `.env.local` file in the frontend repo with:
+Create a `.env.local` file in the frontend repo with that line.

-NEXT_PUBLIC_API_BASE_URL=http://localhost:4000/api

-text

-When deployed (e.g. to Vercel), this can be updated to point to the hosted backend URL. [web:104]
+When deployed (e.g. to Vercel), update it to point to the hosted backend URL.

 ---